automata/vivace/README.md

     foo.signal = video('media/eyes.mp4') => reverb => filter

 ## UI

+To toggle UI controls, click on the *Vivace* banner on bottom right of the screen.
+Click again whenever you want to hide it.

 Everytime you create a new __voice__, a UI panel with controllers will be created on *Vivace*'s drawer (the panel on the right).